 The TOE is an electronic travel document representing a contactless/contact based smart card or passport programmed according to Logical data structure (LDS).
-Electronic Passport is specified in [ICAO-9303], additionally providing the Chip Authentication v1 (CAv1) and Active Authentication according to [ICAO-9303].
+Electronic Passport is specified in [ICAO-9303], additionally providing the Extended Access Control according to [TR-03110-1] and [TR-03110-3] and Active Authentication according to [ICAO-9303].
+The communication between terminal and chip shall be protected by Extended Access Control.